 2: Choose Hosting For Your Blog

 Hosting is where you effectively rent space on the internet.
-It’s the space where your travel blog will reside.
-This space will store all your blog’s data, files, and photos for people to access when they visit your travel blog.
+It’s the space where your blog will reside.
+This space will store all your blog’s data, files, and photos for people to access when they visit your blog.

 Hosting can be fairly cheap but it’s a very important cog in the wheel.
 Getting the right hosting enable your website to run smoothly, with fast page load times.
 This is really important if you want to have lots of visitors to your site.
 There’s nothing worse than a slow lagging website!

 I’ve worked in IT and also built many websites for clients in the past.
-I always recommend new travel blogs get hosting with DreamHost.
+I always recommend new blogs get hosting with DreamHost.
 They offer quality hosting for a low price ($7.95 per month for 12 months) and their customer service is amazing too.

 DreamHost also offer dedicated hosting if your website gets starts getting a huge amount of traffic.
 It’s not cheap but it’s totally worth it to ensure your visitors have the best user experience!

 However if you are just starting out, DreamHost is more than suitable for all your needs.